kchristidis/island/README.md

 git clone git@github.com:kchristidis/island.git
 ```

-We assume that `fabric` lives in `$GOPATH/src/github.com/hyperledger/fabric` and `island` in `$GOPATH/src/github.com/kchristidis/island`.
-If that is not the case, you'll have to [edit the Vagrantfile accordingly](https://github.com/kchristidis/fabric/blob/901b8db0bb46a90cf9eb9fbb2e7cbd2fc9fcada3/devenv/Vagrantfile#L19..L20).
+We assume that the `fabric` repo cloned above lives in `$GOPATH/src/github.com/hyperledger/fabric`, and `island` lives in `$GOPATH/src/github.com/kchristidis/island`.
+If that is not the case, [edit the Vagrantfile accordingly](https://github.com/kchristidis/fabric/blob/901b8db0bb46a90cf9eb9fbb2e7cbd2fc9fcada3/devenv/Vagrantfile#L19..L20).

 Then cd into the `island` directory and: